watem-sedem/watem-sedem/docs/routing.rst

    to the considered pixel (:math:`\text{m}^2`).
  - :math:`a`: the pixel size (:math:`\text{m}^2`).
  - :math:`PTEF`: the parcel trapping efficiency of a pixel.
  - :math:`n`: the number of source pixels.
+Note that only pixels are considered as source pixel in case they directly route to the target pixel.

 The influx is defined as zero for all pixels that do not receive any flux from upstream pixels.
 These pixels are the first pixels treated in the CN-WS routing